 \subsection{The Fluid Model When There is No Active Sharing}

 The ODE for the fluid model above was developed for all cases for which both pools are full, i.e., \eqref{Full} holds.
-This is the main case because systems are typically designed to operate with very little extra service capacity (if any), and is clearly significant when overloads occur.
-In particular, note the a normally-loaded system, with $\beta_1(t) = \beta_2(t) = 0$, will have the two pools full, at least after some short time period.
-Since the system may go through periods in which at least one of the pools is underloaded, we now briefly describe the fluid models for underloaded pools.
+This is the main case because systems are typically designed to operate with very little extra service capacity (if any), and is the primary case when overloads occur.
+Nevertheless, the system may go through periods in which at least one of the pools is underloaded.
+Hence, we now briefly describe the fluid models for underloaded pools.